ManoloFLTK/fltk/README.Wayland.txt

 cd <path-to-build>; make

+The FLTK wayland platform uses a library called libdecor which handles window decorations (i.e., titlebars, shade).
+Libdecor is bundled in the FLTK source code and FLTK uses by default this form of libdecor.
+Optionally, OPTION_USE_SYSTEM_LIBDECOR can be turned on to have FLTK use the system's version of libdecor which is available on recent Linux distributions (e.g., Debian bookworm or more recent in packages libdecor-0-0 and libdecor-0-plugin-1-cairo).

  Currently unsupported features
 -------------------------------

-* Complex text-input methods are not supported (but dead and compose keys are supported).
+* Complex text-input methods are not yet supported (but dead and compose keys are supported).
 * With Wayland, there is no way to know if a window is currently minimized, nor is there any way to unset minimization on this window.
 Consequently, Fl_Window::show() of a minimized window does nothing.
 * A deliberate design trait of Wayland makes application windows ignorant of their exact placement on screen.
 It's possible, though, to position a popup window relatively to another window.
 This allows FLTK to properly position menu and tooltip windows.
 But Fl_Window::position() has no effect on other top-level windows.

 3 PLATFORM SPECIFIC NOTES